 Ross: As Lollapalooza grew, the career arc of the alternative bands also grew.
 But as the bands got bigger their fees got higher.
 There was a certain point where it was starting to get unaffordable to build a show that we could charge a reasonable ticket price to.

 Farrell: All of a sudden you had these managers of groups starting to get greedy.
 These groups didn’t have the same sense of community we had at the beginning.
 It started to become every man for himself.
 It was all about the money.

 Geiger: After we did the “indie Lolla” in 1995 with Jesus Lizard and Hole and Sonic Youth, we were disgusted.
 We thought the alternative music scene was shit.
 I couldn’t handle it.
 Perry and I had a big disagreement about the ’96 run, so that by the end of that year’s tour, ’97 was almost an afterthought.
 The energy was gone.
 We all thought the scene had eaten itself.
 And that was the start of the break.

-After five years away, Lollapalooza attempted a comeback as a traveling festival in 2003, albeit to mild success.
-A subsequent 2004 tour was canceled due to poor ticket sales.
+After five years away, Lollapalooza attempted a comeback as a travelling festival in 2003, albeit to mild success.
+A subsequent 2004 tour was cancelled due to poor ticket sales.
 In 2005, however, the festival found a permanent home in Chicago’s Grant Park, where it remains to the present day.

 Geiger: We had a proposal from what became [Lollapalooza partner] C3 Presents.
 They said, “We think there’s something here.
 We’ve done some testing and we think the Lollapalooza brand is fantastic.
 We’d like to explore.”
 We said, “We’ve already been exploring changing the model.
 You guys want to do it?”
 So we cut a deal and scouted six cities for locations.
 Chicago was never premeditated.
 It was just one of the markets that we thought had a great park.